rohansingh-dev/rohansingh-dev/README.md

 ## About

-I am a college student currently, passionate about exploring cutting-edge technologies in **Artificial Intelligence**, **Machine Learning**, **Web Development**, and **Android Development**.
+I am a college student currently, passionate about exploring cutting-edge technologies in **Artificial Intelligence**, **Machine Learning**, and  **Web Development**.
 My goal is to build impactful solutions and contribute to the tech community.

 ---